polca/premise/docs/development/iam-mapping.rst

           - market for wood chips, wet, measured as dry mass

-If efficiency-related variables are not available, the corresponding technologies will simply not have their efficiency adjusted.
+If efficiency-related variables are not available, the corresponding the efficiency of those technologies will remain unchanged.

 CDR energy-use aliases
 ------------------------